JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Monster 22

-- 5 HP, 8 STR, 11 WIL, touch (d6 necrosis + paralysis, 1 round)
+- 5 HP, 8 STR, 11 PRS, touch (d6 necrosis + paralysis, 1 round)
 - A bloated, pallid corpse covered in pustules leaking fluorescent green slime; she has three eyes, two milky and blind, a third large and central red one.
 - Wears gold jewelry of obvious value and purple robes of silk, embroidered with golden runes.
 - Unharmed by mundane attacks and effects that would only damage the living; immune to magical effects that read minds.
-- Critical: WIL save or necrosis damage to HP is permanent and can be repaired only by sufficient magical intervention.
+- Critical: PRS save or necrosis damage to HP is permanent and can be repaired only by sufficient magical intervention.

 ### Prismatic Shade

 #### Monster 23

-- 3 HP, 8 STR, 11 WIL, touch (paralysis, 1 round)
+- 3 HP, 8 STR, 11 PRS, touch (paralysis, 1 round)
 - Incorporeal humanoid formed of shifting, rainbow-coloured lights (bright then dim).
 - Two-dimensional (always facing viewer), lurking in corners; can squeeze through tight spaces.
 - Unharmed by mundane attacks.